Delaware Route 71: Route description

 DE 71 heads to the northwest from US 13 at H and H Corner on two-lane undivided Summit Bridge Road, passing through wooded areas with some homes.
 The road passes to the east of the town of Townsend and intersects Main Street/Pine Tree Road in an area of businesses.
 Past Townsend, the route continues northwest into farmland, crossing the Appoquinimink River and making a turn to the north.
 Farther north, the road intersects Noxontown Road.
 DE 71 enters residential areas as it crosses Deep Creek into the town of Middletown, where it becomes South Broad Street.
 The road heads north through the town and intersects DE 299 (Main Street) in the downtown area.
 From this point, the route becomes North Broad Street and passes more homes before running near businesses.
 DE 71 crosses the Delmarva Central Railroad's Delmarva Subdivision line at-grade and intersects Middletown Warwick Road immediately after.

 DE 71 heads north on Summit Bridge Road, leaving Middletown.
 The road runs a short distance to the west of the Delmarva Central Railroad line as it continues through farmland with some scattered residential and commercial development.
-DE 71 widens to a four-lane divided highway as it intersects Connector Road, which heads west to a dogbone interchange with the US 301 toll road, before it briefly gains a center left-turn lane.
+DE 71 widens to a four-lane divided highway as it intersects Connector Road, which heads west to a dogbone interchange with the US 301 toll road and a park and ride lot, before it briefly gains a center left-turn lane.
 The route becomes a divided highway again as it passes under US 301 before it narrows back to a two-lane undivided road.
 In Mount Pleasant, DE 896 joins DE 71 in a concurrency and the road widens to a four-lane divided highway.
 The road runs between the Summit Airport to the west and housing developments to the east.
 DE 71/DE 896 heads to the northwest through farm fields before turning to the west and passing a residential subdivision to the south.
 In the unincorporated community of Summit Bridge, the road intersects the northern terminus of DE 15.
 Past this intersection, DE 71/DE 896 turns north and crosses over the Chesapeake & Delaware Canal and the Michael N. Castle Trail on the north bank of the canal on the Summit Bridge, a cantilever truss bridge.